 Everybody I know likes hummus; regardless of weather they are herbivores or omnivores.
-I guess it is the paste-like consistency and heartiness that appeals to so many.
+I guess it is the paste-like consistency and heartiness that appeals to so many, especially in my version I really like bean hummus.

 Hummus actually means “chickpea” in Arabic.
 It is a Levantine Arab dip or spread made of chickpeas (or garbanzo beans) that have been cooked and mashed, then blended with tahini (a paste made of sesame seeds), olive oil, lemon juice, garlic and salt.
 Chickpeas have been cultivated throughout the Middle East and India for thousands of years.
 Some sources say that they grew in the gardens of Babylon.
 The earliest known recipes for a dish similar to hummus are recorded in cookbooks published in Cairo in the 13th century.